Ivanderkelen/wiki_tryout/README.md

-# WyssAcademy_wiki
+# Wiki tryout
-Try-out of the Wyss Academy wiki
+Try-out of the  wiki